pingcap/docs/mysql-compatibility.md

 > **Note:**
 >
-> This page refers to general differences between MySQL and TiDB.
-Refer to the dedicated pages for [Security](/security-compatibility-with-mysql.md) and [Pessimistic Transaction Mode](/pessimistic-transaction.md#difference-with-mysql-innodb) compatibility.
+> This page describes general differences between MySQL and TiDB.
+See the dedicated pages for [Security](/security-compatibility-with-mysql.md) and [Pessimistic Transaction Mode](/pessimistic-transaction.md#difference-with-mysql-innodb) compatibility.

 </CustomContent>